remotion-dev/remotion/packages/docs/docs/paths/get-subpaths.md

 _Part of the [`@remotion/paths`](/docs/paths) package.
 Available from v3.3.6_

-Takes an SVG path and returns an array of parts of the path.
+Takes an SVG path and returns an array of subpaths.

+Each `M` and `m` statement in a path creates a new subpath.

 Example of a path that has two straight lines: